Lin-Kyi/lin-kyi.github.io/_pages/about.md

 * Student Volunteer, Who Are You?!
 Adventures in Authentication Workshop, 2021

 ### Personal
 My hometown is Toronto, Canada 🍁.
-I am fortunate to be living in Germany for the duration of my PhD, as I enjoy travelling!
+I am fortunate to be living in Germany for the duration of my PhD because I like to travel!

 In my free time, I enjoy hiking, watercolour painting, [painting on hikes](https://en.wikipedia.org/wiki/En_plein_air), playing the [ocarina](https://en.wikipedia.org/wiki/Ocarina), and dabble in various crafts such as knitting, bookbinding, sewing, and scrapbooking.